Rubber Duck (sculpture)

-Rubber Duck is a series of several giant floating sculptures of yellow rubber ducks, designed by Dutch artist Florentijn Hofman, which have appeared in many cities around the world, including Hong Kong, Pittsburgh, Toronto, Kaohsiung, Baku, London and Sydney.
+Rubber Duck is a series of several giant floating sculptures of yellow rubber ducks, designed by Dutch artist Florentijn Hofman, which have appeared in many cities around the world.
 Each Rubber Duck is recreated anew locally, as his public art is intended to be temporary.

 Artist

 Rubber Duck was created by Dutch artist Florentijn Hofman.
 In a 2013 interview, Hofman stated that his initial inspiration came from a 2001 museum visit combined with a popular yoghurt advertisement in the Netherlands in 2000 or 2001.
 He searched to find what he considered the perfect toy duck and settled on a design by a Hong Kong company called Tolo Toys.
 The yoghurt company Yogho!Yogho! financed the work.

 Sculpture

 Design

 The size of the rubber duck varies.
 Hofman's largest rubber duck, in Saint-Nazaire, France, measured, width, length, height of 26 × 20 × 32 m.
 The rubber duck in Beijing was 14 × 15 × 18 m, and the rubber duck in Seokchon lake was 16.5 × 19.8 × 16.5 m with a weight of 1000 kg.
 The rubber duck was constructed with more than 200 pieces of PVC.
 All the pieces of PVC are connected by hand with sewing machines.

 In order to enhance the duck's durability, they added another piece on top of one layer.
 On the rubber duck, there is an opening at the back of the body so that architects and staff can perform a body check of the rubber duck.
 In addition, there is an electric propeller fan in its body so that it can be inflated at any time, in either good or bad weather.
 The loops that are in the pontoon edges of the rubber duck are connected to the fence of the lake by 16 ropes that are designed to hold the rubber duck still without it floating away by the waves of the lake water.
 On the bottom of the rubber duck, there is a waterproof cable that gets the energy from a power distribution board near the lake to make the electric propeller fan work.
-The electric propeller fan also keeps the air circulating inside of the rubber duck, so that the air always keeps the shape of the rubber duck sculpture.
+The electric propeller fan keeps the air circulating inside of the rubber duck, so that the air always keeps the shape of the rubber duck sculpture.